Al-Lat, Al-Uzza, and Manat--the Exalted Birds

 Since I have been involved for many years with images of the sacred Feminine, I was drawn to trying to give form to these Arabian goddesses.
 The monotheistic religions of the Middle East (Judaism, Christianity and Islam) have tried to override and expunge representations of the sacred Feminine, yet they still have power.

-See also my three watercolors, one on each goddess: The Arrival of Al-Lat, Al-Uzza Rides her Lion, and Manat and the Manticore.
+See also my three watercolors, one for each goddess: The Arrival of Al-Lat, Al-Uzza Rides her Lion, and Manat and the Manticore.